Milorad Čavić

 Milorad "Milo" Čavić (Милорад "Мило" Чавић, /sr/; born May 31, 1984) is a Serbian former professional swimmer.
 He won a silver medal in the 100-meter butterfly at the 2008 Summer Olympics in a historic race with American swimmer Michael Phelps. Čavić also was World and European champion, as well as world record holder.
-He is one of five swimmers to break 50 seconds in the 100m butterfly.
+He is one of seven swimmers to break 50 seconds in the 100m butterfly.

 Swimming career

 Born in Anaheim, California and a citizen of both Serbia and the United States, he attended Tustin High School in Tustin, California, where he set four CIF records and a national high school mark in the 50 yd freestyle.
 While swimming for the University of California, Berkeley and training with Mike Bottom, Čavić set a new school and Pac-10 record in the 100 yd butterfly (45.44 s).

 Representing Serbia and Montenegro at the European Short Course Swimming Championships in Dublin 2003, Čavić won the gold medal in 100 m butterfly and set a new world record in the short course.
 He also won a silver medal in 50 m freestyle. Čavić defended his European 100 m title on subsequent short-course championships in Helsinki 2006 (finishing 50.63), Debrecen 2007 (finishing at 50.53) and Rijeka 2008 (finishing at 49.19 and setting a new European record).
 He also took silver on 50 m butterfly in Rijeka.

 On December 14, 2006, Čavić defended his European championship in the 100 m butterfly in Helsinki, finishing at 50.63 seconds.
 On December 14, 2007, the sprinter defended his European championship again in the 100 m butterfly in Debrecen, finishing at 50.53 seconds.

 In 2008, Čavić won the European championship in the 50 m butterfly, setting the new European record (23.11) in Eindhoven, Holland – a result briefly quashed when the European Swimming Federation (LEN) immediately disqualified the swimmer for wearing a T-shirt at the medals ceremony that read "Kosovo is Serbia".
 However, his disqualification was removed and his record was recognized.

 At the end of the year, he was declared the best Serbian athlete.

 At the 2009 World Aquatics Championships, Čavić won gold in the 50 m butterfly and broke the 100 m butterfly world record in the semifinals finishing in 50.01 seconds.
 In the finals Čavić won silver with time of 49.95.
 In that final, Both Cavic and winner Phelps became the first two swimmers to swim the 100 fly under 50 seconds.

 He missed competitions in 2010 due to spinal surgery.

 The Olympic Committee of Serbia proclaimed him sportsman of the year three times, in 2003, 2008 and 2009.

 On May 26, 2012, he won the gold medal at the 2012 European Aquatics Championships in Debrecen, Hungary, in the 100 m butterfly, setting the best time in the world in 2012 and a new championship record: 51.45 seconds.